 Our ASYNCHRONOUS LEARNING opportunities can be accessed through our KID ZONE PAGE.
 Young people, parents and teachers looking for STEAM activities, can independently navigate the MCYU KID ZONE PAGE to discover STEAM Challenges, Online Lectures, Virtual Tours and more.

-The MCYU Virtual Family Lecture Series will run from January 2021 to May 2021 on the fourth Saturday of every month.
+The MCYU Virtual Family Lecture Series will run from September 2022 to November 2022 and January 2023 to May 2023, on the fourth Saturday of each month.
 The online lectures will commence at 11am.
 At the end of the presentation young people and parents will have an opportunity to ask questions.

 Sign up for our newsletter to receive notices on our guest speakers and how to sign up.